TheEvilRoot/2CourseWork/README.md

 * libwinpthread-1.dll
 * libstdc++-6.dll

-Bugs to sovle and to-do list:
+Bugs to solve and to-do list:
 -----

 * ~~History loading (In some cases (UB for now) history entries for session states displaying as empty cells.~~